dokai/gitctl/README.rst

 where the ``refactoring_these_projects`` file contains project names, one per line::

   ProjectI
   ProjectII
   ProjectIII

+These project names map to the sections in the ``gitexternals.cfg`` configuration.

 Without providing project names, all project paths will be output.